-Overnight Guests and Visitors Policy - subject to change based on COVID guidelines
+Overnight Guests and Visitors Policy

 You must ensure your guests respect all areas of our buildings and do not negatively impact the community.
 Housing Services will consider visitors and overnight guests with fairness to everyone, with safety/security as the top concern.
 You must always accompany your guests in residence and never provide them with your key fob.
 A lack of consideration or respect for roommates or abuse of this process will result in suspension of guest privileges.
 You are responsible for your guests' behaviour and are liable for associated damage, mess, etc. and resulting costs.